younesaassila/ttv-lol-pro/FAQ.md

 You have the option to host your own proxy server using the following [guide](https://github.com/younesaassila/ttv-lol-pro/discussions/151), thus keep in mind that you're on your own.

-If you feel like supporting the project and getting some sweet benefits, please consider sponsoring Younes or Marc:
+If you feel like supporting the project and getting some sweet benefits, please consider sponsoring Younes or Marc.
+We do offer private proxies hosted in the EU and the US:

 Support the extension development: https://github.com/sponsors/younesaassila